openmod/openmod-docs/content/development-guide/making-your-first-plugin.md

 In this guide we will cover:

-1. Setting up development environment.
+1. Setting up a development environment.
 2. Creating a plugin project.
 3. Writing a basic plugin.

-## Installing .NET Core SDK
+## Installing the .NET Core SDK
-Install the latest .NET Core SDK from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1) (you should dowlnoad a dotnet-sdk-xxxxx.zip).
+Install the latest .NET Core SDK from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1) (you should download a dotnet-sdk-xxxxx.zip).

 ## Installing the IDE for coding
-After setting up .NET Core SDK, we will need to install an IDE.
+After setting up the .NET Core SDK, we will need to install an IDE.
 The IDE provides us an environment where we can code our plugins.

 ### Rider
 If you are using Linux, you can install [Rider](https://www.jetbrains.com/rider/).
 Although it is paid, it can be obtained for free by applying for a Jetbrains Student License (applicable to a wide variety of situations).
 It works very similarly to Visual Studio.